catppuccin/nvim/README.md

 cp_api.get_colors()
 ```

-> Gets the colors.
-Returns a table where the key is the name of the color and the value is its hex value.
+> Returns a table where the key is the name of the color and the value is its hex value.

 ### Configuration